Retrofill Microsoft ActiveX

 Gets the field of the current item.

-works as a function and a property at the same time.
+Something interesting about this design is that recordset works as a function and a property at the same time.
 A decision that i dont like, but this is how it was made.
 Here we will heavily use the prototype nature of javascript.

-method, the one used to filter and sort the data given the new settings params.
+And the last one is the Reset method, the one used to filter and sort the data given the new settings params.

 TDCElement.Reset()

-All of these methods works in a sync manner, so we will have to do some nasty things with XMLHttpRequest
+All of these methods works in a sync manner, so we will have to do some nasty things with XMLHttpRequest.

 Custom element

-tags.
+The first thing we have to do is define a custom element which allows us to set the params via properties or children param tags.
 Custom elements are a new thing in the js world which lets you define custom tags with user defined functionality.
-You do this by extending the HTMLElement
+You do this by extending the HTMLElement class, which is the base of all DOM elements and then registering your component to a tag.

 class TDC extends HTMLElement {